 Do you have alternate sources of funding that will need to be accessed, including endowments, gifts, reserves, other investments, etc.?

 - Review your library’s policies on gift and endowment investment, spending, and budgeting.
 Do these allow flexibility?
 What long-term planning needs to be developed now to plan for replacing those funds in the future?

 - If you are able to access some of these funds (you may need to talk to your account manager to see what might be possible), the funds might be key to helping the library stay afloat over the next year or so.
 However, depleting these funds now may not be in the best long-term financial interests of the library.
 It’s a balancing act between making hard cuts now versus maintaining the long-term financial viability of the library.

-- If you have a capital budget with planned expenses in 2020, consider modifying or delaying these expenses if the money can be used to bridge an operational gap in 2020 and 2021.
+- If you have a capital budget with planned expenses in the current fiscal year, consider modifying or delaying these expenses if the money can be used to bridge an operational gap in-between this fiscal year and next fiscal year.
 Capital budgeting “rules” differ between municipalities, so the funds may not be flexible or reallocatable.
 In some towns, libraries build capital budget funds from revenue sources like impact fees or from annual operational budget surpluses.
 These may be repurposed; seek the advice of the town administrator.
 Incorporated libraries, as corporations, generally have more flexibility in making changes in mid-year budgets.

 Have you assessed which of your services are essential/necessary and which you need to cut to accommodate budget cuts?